GemWallet/gemwallet-website/docs/api/reference.md

 - All the fields from `BaseTransactionRequest`.
   - See [BaseTransactionRequest](#basetransactionrequest) for more details.
 - `NFTokenOffers`: An array of IDs of the NFTokenOffer objects to cancel.
-Each entry must be a different object ID of an NFTokenOffer object.
+  - Each entry must be a different object ID of an NFTokenOffer object; the transaction is invalid if the array contains duplicate entries.

 ```typescript
 interface CancelNFTOfferRequest extends BaseTransactionRequest {